micfuc/openwebrx_E_micfuc/README.md

 Recent changes include:

-+Addition of frequency change buttons, allowing the use of click-change to frequency +Addition of stepchange button for change from 5kHz to 9kHz steps for broadcast SWL +Addition of Spectrum display - this is somewhat new and may well get some changes +Alteration/addition to allow for slower AGC in SSB operation
+*  Addition of frequency change buttons, allowing the use of click-change to frequency
+*  Addition of stepchange button for change from 5kHz to 9kHz steps for broadcast SWL
+*  Addition of Spectrum display - this is somewhat new and may well get some changes
+*  Alteration/addition to allow for slower AGC in SSB operation

 ## Licensing